kennyweichen/kennyweichen.github.io/pages/about.md

 permalink: /about/
 ---

-My name is Kenny Chen, 陈承熙, and here's a little bit more about me:
+Here's a little bit more about me:

 Currently:
 * Biostatistician in the Comprehensive Transplant Center at the Northwestern Feinberg School of Medicine